 What Cloud Computing Is (Quick Primer)

-Cloud computing delivers computing resources (compute, storage, databases, networking, analytics, AI) over the internet with elastic capacity and pay-for-what-you-use pricing.
-The main service models are IaaS (infrastructure), PaaS (platform), and SaaS (software).
-Deployment patterns include public, private, hybrid, and multi-cloud.
-From a board’s viewpoint, the question isn’t “cloud vs. on-prem” in the abstract—it’s which mix of services and controls maximizes value while meeting risk and compliance obligations.
+Cloud computing delivers compute, storage, networking, databases, analytics, and AI over the internet with elastic capacity and pay-for-what-you-use pricing.
+Service models include IaaS (infrastructure), PaaS (platform), and SaaS (software).
+Deployment patterns are public, private, hybrid, and multi-cloud.
+From a board’s perspective, the real question is which mix of services and controls maximizes Cloud Computing Benefits for Businesses while meeting compliance and risk obligations.

 Core Cloud Computing Benefits for Businesses